colme99/Collaborative-Repository/README.md

 # The next lines will contain a report with the commands used by each group member.

 ## Carlos Colmenero Gómez-Cambronero (Collaborator 1 - Leader)
+* First of all, I created a repository using the web application, with the README file included.
+(Note that the username and email was already configured in my machine with: 'git config --global').
+* 'git clone https://github.com/colme99/Collaborative-Repository.git' : to clone the repository to my local machine.
+* Create "new story.txt" (the group story file) and edit the file with the same text as shown in the practice.
+* 'git status' : to check the changes.
+* 'git add new story.txt' : to add the group story file that was created.
+* 'git commit -m "First commit"'.
+* 'git push origin main' : to push the file in the main repository.
+(Note that the combination of the push related commands ('git status' + 'git add' + 'git commit -m' + 'git push origin') will be summarized the following times.
+* 'git checkout -b carlos_colmenero_gomez' : to create a the new branch and change to that branch (my personal branch, which corresponds to collaborator 1).
+* Create colaborator001_sory.txt file (empty).
+* Push the file ('git status' + 'git add colaborator001_story.txt' + 'git commit -m "Create colaborator001_story.txt"' + 'git push origin carlos_colmenero_gomez').
+* Edit collaborator001_sory.txt file with personal information (some things I did that day).
+* Push the edited file ('git status' + 'git add colaborator001_story.txt' + 'git commit -m "Added collaborator 001 today's activity"' + 'git push origin carlos_colmenero_gomez').
+* Add my personal story (collaborator 1 story) to the group file (new story.txt) in my personal branch.
+* Push the edited group file ('git status' + 'git add "new story.txt"' + 'git commit -m "Collaborator 1 story added to new story"' + 'git push origin carlos_colmenero_gomez').
+* Make a pull request to the main branch using the web application.
+* Resolve the conflicts (just so as not to override the collaborator 2 story), also in the web application.
+It was just solved with the enter key.
+It could also be done with the 'git diff' command (just to check the file which is changed) + editing the file.
+* Merge the main branch and my personal branch (carlos_colmenero_gomez), also in the web application.
+It could also be done with 'git checkout main' + 'git merge carlos_colmenero_gomez'.
+* Edit the README file in the main branch in order to indicate the commands, also in the web application.

 ## Iria Pérez Varela (Collaborator 2)
 * 'git clone' + HTTPS link : it was used to clone the repository.
 Because of this, adding the username and PAT was also required.